gerald-scharitzer/mop/README.md

-# 📦 Mojo Packages
+# 📦 Mojo Package Installer

-are imported from [directories or package files](https://docs.modular.com/mojo/manual/packages) in the file system.
+Mojo packages are imported from [directories or package files](https://docs.modular.com/mojo/manual/packages) in the file system.
 Installing a package stores it in the file system.

 **🧪 Experimental code 🚧 Under heavy construction**